Skip to content

 • expect is always available for assertions

-So when we say “trial context,” we do not mean a second fake app abstraction.
-We mean: the real Sails runtime, plus a small set of testing capabilities shaped around it.
+When the docs say “trial context,” they mean the real Sails runtime plus a small set of testing helpers.

 • sails is the real runtime object in every trial